rotherleague/Rother/_includes/rules/rules.md

   </tr>
 </table>

+    Competition Matches for age groups from U7 to U10 can be played in either quarters or halves.
+This Competition uses quarters/halves (delete as appropriate).

     For the purpose of this Competition, the maximum playing time per half as stated above will be used.